HOW TO START A SPORTSWEAR BRAND — updated 2021

 Step 9.
 Design.

 You have structured and defined your collection and the designer can start sketching.
 Get back to the inspiration and the brand image, and the customer you want to have.
 The styles should fit in with the vision and identity of your brand.
-The designer needs to make great tech packs so you can carry on with your product development.
+To help visualize your ideas, sketches are created where you can see rough ideas of your products.
+Second step is to have tech packs created (the blueprint of each product) so the factory can clearly understand what you want to create.
+In this phase you are also thinking about details, materials, fit, and solutions.

 Step 10.
 Sourcing.

 Sourcing means finding factories, materials, and accessories.
 Materials is a science by itself.
 If you know your price points, performance requirement, and quality level, it will help you narrow down your search for the right materials.
 Accessories can be cords, zippers, pullers etc that you want to include in your garments.
-Then you need to find a factory that suits your needs, can produce your styles, and believe in your concept.
+Then you need to find a factory that suits your needs, can produce your styles according to your price points and quality, plus believe in your concept.

-And the monthly AE Membership Platform with a database of over 500+ manufacturers and 200+ suppliers globally, plus resources, calculators, tools and much much more to help you run and scale a profitable brand.
+Another great source is the AE Membership Platform with a database of over 500+ manufacturers and 200+ suppliers globally, plus resources, calculators, tools and much much more to help you run and scale a profitable brand.

 Step 11.
 Pricing.

 When you worked on your business plan, you had a first look at the costs and the prices for your styles and production.
-Now when the collection is defined, you have sourced materials, found factories, and hence production costs, you need to check your pricing again.
+Now when the collection is defined, you‘ve sourced materials, found factories, gotten a rough idea of your costs, you need to check your product pricing again.
 Does it add up?
 Will it be profitable?
+Will you have the margin you need?
 Review all the posts in your budget and see how you can recalibrate it.
 In the end you want to live and work, doing what you love.
 You don’t want it to be an expensive hobby that you poor money into.
 Plan for profit from the start!

 Step 12.
 Pattern & Prototype.

 This is a very crucial part.
 Even though you have great designs on paper, you need to transform them into garments that look and feel the way you want.
-Based on the tech packs you need to find a good pattern maker, which isn’t easy by the way.
+Based on the tech packs, a pattern maker or the pattern department in your factory will create patterns for your products.
+This is done mostly digitally or by hand on paper.
 The pattern is made in your wanted sample size and will later be graded to fit several sizes.
-With the pattern you will start making your prototypes.
+With the pattern, the factory will start making your prototypes.
 In between every prototype you will measure, fit, and adjust the pattern to improve your garment.
 Typically you will need 2–3 prototypes per style before you have a sample ready to show/sell.

 Step 13.
 Production.